TACJu/Semantic-Coherence/README.md

 # Semantic-Coherence

 This project aims to judge whether a context is coherent in meaning or not.
 As far as I know, it's quite a challenging task.
+I finally get the result of 71.81% accuracy in the validation set.

 The raw data is in the format of text, I first use [data.py](./data.py) to extract useful information and store them in numpy or txt format.
 After that, gensim package is used to deploy Word2Vec method on the words extracted before and get the embedding vectors which are also stored in npy files in [word2vec_model.py](./word2vec_model.py)